Maniktherana/AmiVerse/README.md

 Run `npm start` to start the [expo](https://expo.dev/) server.
 Expo will generate a QR code which can be scanned using the Expo app on your phone to run the app.
 The app will only run on one device at a time.

+## Changelog (@Bhavya)

+- Added a new page for showcasing all courses
+- Added bottom navigation bar with material ui icons
+- extracted ngrok url to a separate file (constants/config.js)
+- Added progress bar for attendance

 <!-- ## 🚀 How to use

 ```sh